sadeghi4j/fund-transfer/README.md

   * A Currency (String)
   * A balance (numeric)
 * Exchange rates can be retrieved from external APIs
-* Program has to be runnable without anu special software/container
+* Program has to be runnable without any special software/container
 * Functionality covered with tests
 * Fund transfer should fail if:
   * Either the debit or the credit account does not exist